 The ministry’s notice said cinemas that fall under the CBFC’s jurisdiction cannot show the movie.

-“Joyland” is the first Pakistani movie to be shown at the Cannes Film Festival, where it won the Un Certain Regard Jury Prize and the unofficial Queer Palm in May.
+“Joyland” won the Un Certain Regard Jury Prize and the unofficial Queer Palm at Cannes in May.
 It was then submitted to the Oscars as Pakistan’s official entry for the international feature film award.
-According to the official Academy rules, it needs to play in theaters for at least seven days before November 30 to qualify for inclusion.
+However, it needs to be in theaters for at least seven days before November 30 to remain in contention for the awards.

 Despite being banned from release in Pakistan, “Joyland” could still qualify in this category if it is “theatrically exhibited outside of the U.S. and its territories for at least seven consecutive days in a commercial motion picture theater for paid admission,” according to the official Academy rules.